 Our project in the year 2026: The primary school in Walmer Township, South Africa

-Why do we support this project?
+Why are we supporting this project?

 Learn more about the school at